iamitkrp/Privault/DOCUMENTATION.md

 ---

-*This documentation covers the current state of Privault through Phase 4.
-The project continues to evolve with additional phases focusing on user interface, advanced features, and security enhancements.*
+*This documentation covers the current state of Privault through Phase 7.
+The project includes a complete zero-knowledge password manager with import/export functionality, advanced vault features, and enterprise-level security.
+All core features are operational and ready for production deployment.*